Brain2AI/stdp_ann/README.md

-# stdp_ann
+# A More Biologically Plausible Local Learning Rule for ANNs

-Code for the paper Shashi Kant Gupta "A More Biologically Plausible Local Learning Rule for ANNs"
+Hi thanks a lot for your interest in our work.
+The code will be up soon!